Murder of Irene Garza: Renewed interest

 On May 24, Judge Singleterry heard arguments from the prosecution and the defense on the request for the change of venue.
 On June 7, he denied a request for a change of venue after considering that the defendant failed to prove that there was prejudice against him in the Hidalgo community.
 On July 19, Feit appeared in court for a prehearing.
 The trial was expected to begin on September 11.
 However, on September 10, the court decided to push the trial back because of scheduling conflicts; one of Feit's attorneys was defending another high-profile murder suspect in Hidalgo County.
 Feit appeared in court on September 11 – for the first time without a prison uniform – expecting to face trial that week.
 The initial phase of jury selection was done in mid-September; the trial was delayed until mid-October.
 On October 30, Feit's defense filed a motion for continuance; jury selection was reset to November 14 and the November 6 trial date was moved back to November 28.

 On December 7, Feit was convicted of Garza's murder.
-In the punishment phase of the trial, Feit's defense attorney asked that Feit be given probation, citing his lack of felony convictions since Garza's death.
+In the sentencing phase of the trial, Feit's defense attorney asked that Feit be given probation, citing his lack of felony convictions since Garza's death.
 The prosecution asked for a sentence of 57 years, which was symbolic of the amount of time that had passed since Garza's death, but on December 8, 2017, the jury pronounced a sentence of life in prison.